synonymdev/react-native-electrum-client/README.md

 console.log(getAddressScriptHashBalancesResponse);

 /*
-We are also able to get out what we put in using the following pattern.
+We are also able to get out what we put in using the following patterns.
 This works with any batch method.
 */
 const getAddressScriptHashes2 = {